carlfriess/DoritOS/report/Report.md

 In light of the performance considerations of LMP and UMP discussed above and the need for message passing between processes beyond init, we decided to create a unified API which could allow arbitrary forms of RPC calls between arbitrary processes, regardless of the "transport" protocol (LMP or UMP).

-With this goal in mind we designed the following API:
+With this goal in mind, we designed the following API:

 ```c
 // Bind to a URPC server with a specific PID